 Individually, each substance of abuse can have addiction warning signs associated with addiction.
 Just like each person is distinctly different from the next, so too are cases of addiction.
 As such, it is important to find a treatment program that will address your individual needs and treat your addiction in a manner that’s right for you.

-If you’re struggling with addiction, call our helpline toll-free at 800-836-4134 to speak with a treatment specialist that can help you find a rehab program that’s idea for your recovery.
+If you’re struggling with addiction, call our helpline toll-free at 800-836-4134 Who Answers? to speak with a treatment specialist that can help you find a rehab program that’s idea for your recovery.
 We can match you to a treatment program that specializes in treating all types of addictions.

 Alcoholics are characterized by strong cravings for alcohol that simply do not go away.
 In fact, these cravings will persist and plague the individual day and night.
 Alcohol addiction often leads to extreme circumstances including erratic changes in behavior such as: